WilderComet/tableau-sales-dashboard/README.md

 # Retail Sales Dashboard (Tableau)

-Tableau dashboard analyzing retail sales, profitability, returns, and customer behavior across regions and product categories.
+This project analyzes retail sales data from a US-based superstore to uncover trends in sales, profitability, and customer segments.
+The analysis includes data cleaning, key business metrics, and multiple chart visualizations built with Tableau

 Objectives
 - Analyze sales and profit trends